-Each year, the dean of student affairs sends a notice to direct all students and employees to the complete Annual Security and Fire Safety Report.
+Each year, the compliance officer for M State sends a notice to direct all students and employees to the complete Annual Security and Fire Safety Report.
 The report contains statistics of crimes that have occurred over the past three calendar years on each of the M State campuses as well as those reported to local law enforcement to have occurred on the land contiguous to the campuses.
 The report also contains policies and procedures developed to enhance safety and security.
-For questions about the Annual Security and Fire Safety Report, please contact Dean of Student Affairs Shawn Anderson at 218.299.6535.
+For questions about the Annual Security and Fire Safety Report, please contact Compliance Officer Laura Zeiher at 218.299.6522